MARKETING ANALYTICS2025-10-13

 On the flip side, although there’s ease of use, this model is not meant for all businesses.
 What’s more, it tries to give a very simplistic view of a customer’s journey.

 The “time decay” model weighs every touchpoint differently.
-This model gives more weightage to the touchpoints that were engaged with closer to the conversion than those engaged with in the first part of the journey, assuming these had a more impact on the sale.
+This model gives more weight to the touchpoints engaged with closer to the conversion than those involved in the first part of the journey, assuming these had a greater impact on the sale.

-It works on the assumption that the first touchpoint was just the start, so does not get the amount of weightage that the subsequent channels get.
-It’s a good model to measure a long sales cycle, but on the cons side, it deals with customer journeys as a straight line, which is often not the case.
+It works on the assumption that the first touchpoint was just the start, so it does not receive the same weight as the subsequent channels.
+It’s a good model for measuring a long sales cycle, but on the downside, it treats customer journeys as a straight line, which is often not the case.

-The “W-shaped” model uses the same concept as the U-shaped but there is one more touchpoint here – opportunity.
+The “W-shaped” model uses the same concept as the U-shaped, but it includes one more touchpoint – opportunity.
 Therefore, the first touchpoint, lead conversion, and opportunity creation touchpoints each receive 30% credit for the W-Shaped model.

 The remaining 10% goes toward the additional engagements.
-It gives a great overview of all your marketing touchpoints, and how they are connected to each other.
+It gives an excellent overview of all your marketing touchpoints and how they are connected.

-On the flip side, it is still a simplistic model, that sometimes fails to acknowledge the complex customer journey, which goes beyond the three touchpoints that this model takes into account.
+On the flip side, it remains a simplistic model that sometimes fails to acknowledge the complex customer journey, which extends beyond the three touchpoints this model considers.

 Multivariate analysis techniques

 A more advanced method is a multivariate test.
-In marketing, multivariate means analyzing many variables from customer records so as to gain a better understanding of their behavior.
+In marketing, multivariate means analyzing many variables from customer records to gain a better understanding of their behavior.

 So here, the model takes into account several variables of interest to determine which elements influence conversion.
 A variate is a weighted combination of variables.

 In contrast to A/B tests, multivariate tests require more sophisticated software and statistical models.
-This makes multivariate tests more difficult to run and interpret, but the results can be much more accurate as compared to other methods.
+This makes multivariate tests more challenging to run and interpret, but the results can be much more accurate compared to other methods.

 While A/B testing is a great way to find out what works for your website or app, multivariate testing allows you to fine-tune your message and target your customers more precisely.

 This can be a crucial step to creating a truly effective campaign.
-There are several techniques available under a multivariate analysis like multiple regression or cluster analysis.
+There are several techniques available under multivariate analysis, like multiple regression or cluster analysis.

 The latter can be further classified as hierarchical, non-hierarchical, and a combination of both techniques.
 Using cluster analysis, for example, you can divide the individuals in your pool into groups and measure the performance of the different groups.

-When it comes to digital marketing, each group could be considered a specific person in your target market.
+When it comes to digital marketing, each group can be seen as a distinct segment within your target market.
 Your audience is divided into three groups by age, gender, or other factors.

 Then each group is measured to determine the best message for each group.
 After running the test, you’ll know which message drives the best results in each group.